olleepalmer/olleepalmer.github.io/_drafts/2019-10-07-optimizely-program-management-review.md

 ---
 layout: post
 title:  "My two month experiment with Optimizely Program Management"
-hero-header: "The best way I’ve found to manage A/B testing programs"
 subhead: "After ignoring it for years, I recently spent two months using Optimizely’s experimentation program organisational tool.
 Instead of helping, it actually made things more difficult."
 excerpt: "After ignoring it for years, I recently spent two months using Program Management, Optimizely’s experimentation program organisational tool.
 Instead of helping, it actually made things more difficult."
 categories: [blog]